Skip to main content

 any

-Returns the first non null value from the parameters.
-The number of parameters is not limited.
+Returns the first non-null value from the parameters.
+You can pass any number of arguments.

 tag

-Returns the value of the tag specified in the parameter, or null if there is no value.
+Returns the value of the specified tag, or null if it is missing.

 locTag